Phoenix Arizona Temple

 Tours: Open house tours will generally last about an hour.
-Tours will begin in the chapel on the east side of the temple where a ten-minute video will be presented.
+Tours will begin in the church building next to the temple where a ten-minute video will be presented.
 Following the video, there will be a tour of the temple.
 Guests are invited to visit the reception area after the tour to enjoy various displays about the temple and ask questions.

-On Saturday, November 15, 2014, at 7:00 p.m., over 5,000 youth will participate in a cultural celebration entitled Keepers of His Light will be held commemorating the heritage of the Phoenix region through narration, song, and dance.
+On Saturday, November 15, 2014, at 7:00 p.m., over 5,000 youth will participate in a cultural celebration entitled Keepers of His Light, commemorating the heritage of the Phoenix region through narration, song, and dance.
 The celebration will be divided into several vignettes including Native American, Pioneer, Mexican, military, invention of air conditioner, culture of talent and testimony, and culture of service and missionary work.

 The Phoenix Arizona Temple will be dedicated in three sessions on Sunday, November 16, 2014, at 10:00 a.m., 1:00 p.m., and 4:00 p.m.
 Each session will be broadcast to all of the stakes and districts in Arizona.
 The three-hour block meetings will be cancelled that day for those units to allow members to participate in the dedication and to place appropriate focus on that sacred event.
 Specific instructions for attendance will be made available through local priesthood leaders.

 The Phoenix Arizona Temple opens for ordinance work on Monday, November 17, 2014, by invitation, and Tuesday, November 18, 2014, for all patrons.